bissquit/postfix-dovecot-maildir/README.md

 ## Steps before container building

-You need to manually change enviroments `DomainName` and `UserName` in dockerfile.

-## Steps after container has build

-You need to download github-repository with git command:
+You need to download master-repository with git command:
   ```bash
   git clone https://github.com/bissquit/postfix-dovecot-maildir.git
   ```
-or other branches with -b <branch_name> options
+or branches with -b <branch_name> options

-where __username__ - the username whitch you set up in `UserName` enviroment in dockerfile.

-## Additional comments
+## Use Tips

 - Build image (in folder with dockerfile):
   ```bash